mojaloop/account-lookup-service/README.md

 - Running inside docker

-    Start containers required for Integration Tests, including a `central-ledger` container which will be used as a proxy shell.
+    Start containers required for Integration Tests, including a `account-lookup-service` container which will be used as a proxy shell.

     ```bash
     docker-compose -f docker-compose.yml -f docker-compose.integration.yml up -d
     ```

-    Run the Integration Tests from the `central-ledger` container
+    Run the Integration Tests from the `account-lookup-service-int` container

     ```bash
     docker exec -it als_account-lookup-service-int sh